Starting a service

 Definition of community-based ECE

-- Belong to and are governed by their communities.
+- Community-based early learning services belong to and are governed by their communities.

-- Have assets that are owned by and will return to those communities.
+- They have assets that are owned by and will return to those communities.

-- Cannot distribute financial gains to their members.
+- They cannot distribute financial gains to their members.

 Types of community-based organisations include:

 Community-based also includes ECE services owned by public bodies (for example government departments, councils or Crown entities).